Comprehensive Health Program - Downtown

 Este sitio está desarrollado con Google Translate.
 Puede ver este sitio en otros idiomas.
 En la esquina superior derecha de esta página, haga clic en el menú desplegable “Seleccionar idioma” para ver idiomas adicionales.

-Mount Sinai’s Comprehensive Health Program-Downtown provides compassionate primary care and infectious disease treatment and management.
+The Comprehensive Health Program-Downtown provides compassionate primary care and infectious disease treatment and management.
 We also offer preventive care to keep you and your loved ones healthy.
-Our programs include physical, mental, and social care.
+This includes primary care, mental health care, and supportive services.
 In addition, our patients may have access to clinical trials of the newest and most advanced treatments.
-We are part of Mount Sinai’s Institute for Advanced Medicine.
+We are part of the Institute for Advanced Medicine.

 Our Services